OWASP/www-project-cyber-controls-matrix/Contributions/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;(Aliases are only used for reference, to support each taxonomy entry, and may be repeated.)

+**4. Note that one Control will usually have multiple sets of relevant Topics.
+Try to identify and submit them all.**

 ## Schema

 * **Taxonomy Contribution Schema:**